HandyyWeb/todo-app-cli/README.md

 # Documentation

-This command allow you to create a todo list and to manage it thanks to 4 options
+This command allows you to create a todo list and to manage it thanks to 4 options

 - list [all || done || pending]
 - add [value]